Plan your day out In Bury St Edmunds

 Whether you're a history fan, a shopaholic or a culture enthusiast, exploring Bury St Edmunds will make your day.
 There's everything from galleries and gardens to one of Britain's most pint-sized pubs.
 Visit the Bury St Edmunds and Beyond website for more information.

-Bury St Edmunds’ traditional town centre has a range of shops, from well-established independents such as Palmers fashion store to major high street brands including Marks & Spencer, Boots and WHSmith.
+Bury St Edmunds’ traditional town centre has a range of shops, from well-established independents to major high street brands including Marks & Spencer, Boots and WHSmith.

 Leading from the town centre to the panoramic sweep of Angel Hill, Abbeygate Street is lined with small boutiques, gift shops, cafes and restaurants, including branches of Pizza Express and Prezzo.